eldanb/parzing/README.md

 ### Whitespace Support

-Parsers that derive from `ParserWithInternalWhitespaceSupport` support ignoring whitespace within the content.
-Exactly where whitespace is ignored depends on the specific parser (see table below).
+Parsers that derive from `ParserWithInternalWhitespaceSupport` support ignoring whitespace within parsed content.
+Exactly where whitespace is ignored depends on the specific parser as per the table below.

 For all of these parsers, the ignored "whitespace" is defined as content that can be parsed by the *whitespace parser*.
 The whitespace parser can be set by invoking `target_parser.whitespace(whitespace_parser)`.
+If there's no set whitespace parser on a `ParserWithInternalWhitespaceSupport`, no whitespace will be ignored.

-If this method is not invoked on the parser, and the parser was created using `ParserBuilder`, then the whitespace parser is set as the default whitespace parser for the builder.
+If the `whitespace` method is not invoked on a parser, and the parser was created using `ParserBuilder`, then the whitespace parser is set as the default whitespace parser for the builder.
 The default whitespace parser for a `ParserBuilder` can be set by passing it on construction.

-If there's no set whitespace parser on a `ParserWithInternalWhitespaceSupport`, no whitespace will be ignored.

 The `WhitespaceParser` class implements a parser that accepts common whitespace patterns.